 This course covers the broader aspects of the games industry such as its history, its current state and potential future evolution, and the team-based development environment.
 It then focuses on core game design concepts and their application as students create documentation and work in collaborative groups to develop analog games.
-I c.u
+1 c.u

-CAT 113 African-American TRADITION WORKSHOP (Also AFS 113)
+CAT 113 AFRICAN-AMERICAN TRADITION WORKSHOP

 Hand, heart and spirit have been an intrinsic part of the process of creativity, survival and enthusiasm in the African-American community.
 This studio course will draw inspiration from the rich artistic traditions in the African-American visual arts.
 We will engage in creative processes such as improvisation, quilting, and collage -concepts and techniques used by Betye Saar, Faith Ringgold, and Romare Bearden.
 We will study narrative in the works of Ringgold, Jacob Lawrence and others.
 With this foundation, students will create their own personal narratives.
-1 c.u.